How can I tell a good school or instructor?

 >Students are wearing safety gear

 >Watch several times as a student’s kite is launched into the air—this is a crucial point in time and should not be rushed.
-Just before the kite is launched, do you see the instructor/ student make a careful 360 degree check of the area around them, every time?
+Just before the kite is launched, do you see the instructor/ student make a careful back-line tension check, as well as a 360 degree scan of the area around them, every time?

->This is probably one of the best clues, as we see many instructors getting sloppy with this: Watch to make sure that care is being taken to avoid flying kites upwind or above people on the beach or in the water.
-The first and most basic safety principle of kiting is to keep the downwind area (within your kite lines’ radius) as clear as possible.
+>This is probably one of the best clues, as we see many instructors getting sloppy with this during lessons: Watch to make sure that care is being taken to avoid flying kites upwind or above people on the beach or in the water.
+One of the first and most basic safety principles of kiting is to keep the downwind area (within your kite lines’ radius) as clear as possible.
 This is because the kite or lines can do significant damage if they strike a person.
-It’s bad practice for either a student or an instructor to fly a kite any more than necessary where there are people downwind; this includes walking up the beach with the kite in the air.
+It’s bad practice for either a student or an instructor to fly a kite with long lines any more than necessary where there are people downwind; this includes walking up the beach with the kite in the air.

 5) It’s a good indication to a look at the school’s beach and launching/landing area.
 Does it look organized and clear, or are there kites and lines and people cluttering up the place?
 Are people launching and landing their kites too close to others?
 Are they standing around or walking through the area with their kite in the air?
 In a well-managed launch zone, kites are launched and caught close to the water’s edge, and are only in the air for the time it takes to move to and from the water.

 In my experience and observations, the two highest level instructor certifications come from BPJEPS (France) and VDWS (Germany).
 But keep in mind that no one particular organisation’s methods should be considered the standard for all others to follow in every situation.
 Each student, instructor, and location are unique and a good instructor continuously takes all these into account during a lesson.
-And a good school’s management tends to have more of an influence over the instructors’ methods than whatever certification they happen to hold.
+Ultimately, each school’s management tends to have more of an influence over the instructors’ methods and practices than whatever certification they happen to hold.